SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 dbForge SQL Complete automatically generates aliases for table objects (table, view,

 function, synonym, sub-query) available in the FROM list of SQL statements.
+You can also assign custom aliases

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

-Expanding INSERT, ALTER, EXEC statements
+Expanding UPDATE, INSERT, ALTER, EXEC statements

 The feature allows you to type just available table names, views, procedures, functions